GideonBature/Result-Note-ReactJS/README.md

 ## Overview

-ResultNote is a web application that empowers teachers, students, and parents to track academic progress, gain insights, and work together to achieve success.
+ResultNote is a web application that is used to record students' academic records, generate results and gain insight into the students' performance.

 ## Key Features